 We returned to the Resistance and set to work replacing our Leather equipment with Mythril.
 However, at some point during our second session, we actually returned to Leather.
 After all these years it’s hard to remember the exact course of events, but we adopted a strategy called “putting on our Leathers” in an attempt to boost Evasion.
 In practice, “Leathers” often meant other low-end or even mid-game equipment rather than Leather itself, but the intent was the same.
 The strategy probably took on its name because we only ever had Leather lying around for guest party members, like Minwu.
 Why do this?
 Well, the game boosts your characters’ Evasion stat only if the characters have a high Evasion stat in the first place.
 I guess you can’t practice moving around if you’re already in full-plate?
 If you’re taking the picture as a whole: yes, we spent nearly the entire game bleeding onto the floor in cheap Leather or Mythril armour just to boost our stats.
 And the world should thank us.

 You have to compare a system like this to a modern one, like The Elder Scrolls (in general).
 An Elder Scrolls-esque system might punish the development of your HP and agility skills because you were wearing heavier armour, but it would compensate by increasing your heavy armour skill.
 You could say that Elder Scrolls fixes many of FFII’s problems in three broad sweeps: being real time (so that skills aren’t only tallied at the end of battle – see FFLII for how that can turn on you), being predictive instead of random, and by having so many skills that no play-style is inherently wrong.
-FFII only goes half-way: it tries to let you play any play-style, but punishes you by only allowing you to train in certain play-styles.
+FFII only goes half-way: it tries to let you play numerous different builds, but punishes you by only allowing you to train in certain play-styles!

 Alongside our new mythril armour, we made the mistake of trying to train Guy on swords, as there was no Mythril Axe to replace his steel one.
 Without an understanding of how the weapon training system worked, this was an utter disaster.
-Ultimately, Guy was so terrible with his swords we tried to get him to run around bare-fisted for a while just so we would be training something, and to be frank, his unarmed attacks seemed to hit more often.
+Ultimately, Guy was so terrible with his swords we tried to get him to run around bare-fisted for a while just so we would be training something, and to be frank, his unarmed attacks seemed to hit more often than the fucking axes.
 The mythril equipment was expensive, unfortunately.
 In the end, we were lacking a few thousand gil worth of breastplates, which we only picked up near the end of the first session.

 Our next mission was to sabotage the Dreadnought before it was completed.
 Luckily, as previously mentioned, our theft of the mythril had distracted the Dark Knight, leaving Count Borghen in charge instead of the Dark Knight with his supernatural iron fist.
 We talked to our double-agent contact, who let us past to the construction site via a tunnel.
-He then walked off into the Void-Off-Screen, and was never heard from again.
+He then walked off into The Void Off Screen, and was never heard from again.